-NYIP's newest student advisor, George Delgado, is a professional photographer, and an NYIP graduate.
+NYIP's newest student advisor, George Delgado, is a professional photographer, and an NYIP Digital Photography School.
 In addition to running a portrait and wedding photography business here in New York City, George has a wide variety of experience in business and an extensive background in the aviation industry including stints as a pilot and aviation instructor.
 In this article for NYIP. com, George discusses the use of small flashes over studio strobes.

 NYIP students and aspiring photographers often wonder; should they invest in studio strobes or is there another alternative?
 Powerful hot shoe flashes and new DSLR cameras able to produce better images at higher ISO settings have opened up new possibilities — "studio" results from small hot shoe flashes.

 30 years ago, most commercial still photography was done with film rated at ISO 64.
 You needed a huge amount of light to get a good exposure at f8 and that's what studio strobes provide — a huge amount of light.
 Today, high end DSLRs can produce clean, low-noise images at ISO 800.
 That means they need about 1/8th of the light to shoot at the same aperture, opening up the possibility of smaller, lower powered flashes doing just as well now as studio strobes did a few years back.

 Studio strobes and hot shoe flashes use exactly the same technology with three principal differences; size, power, and energy source.
 So if you begin to think of a hot shoe flash as a small, battery-powered studio strobe you're on the right track for getting studio results with your hot shoe flash.